Logo and brand design

 Compared to just a logo mark and font lock-up, branding is the bigger picture of how the business is viewed across a variety of platforms.

 Branding can be about font choices, style guidelines, stock image and, illustration style, supporting brand elements and even sound and texture.

 When a business is properly branded, everything in the business fits.
 This can be from the email signature through to Word Document templates, social media and website look and feel.

 - Email signature

 - Social media banners

-I love talking about graphic design, logo design and branding, so for a no-obligation chat about the latest advertising and design solutions call me, Stuart Flynn on 0414505393.
-See below for more examples of my recent branding and logos.
+I love talking about graphic design, logo design and branding, so for a no-obligation chat about the latest advertising and design solutions, call me, Stuart Flynn on 0414505393.
+See below for even more examples of my recent branding and logo projects.